Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 GoalZero Lighthouse 600 Lantern

-It pays to carry extra batteries on your trip if your lantern uses disposable batteries.
-If you have a rechargeable battery, bring along a portable battery bank or solar charger to top off your lanterns between uses.
-Some lanterns even incorporate a charging system into the light itself, such as a solar panel, or hand crank.
+If your lantern uses disposable batteries, it pays to carry extra batteries on your trip.
+If your lantern uses a rechargeable battery, bring along a portable battery bank or solar charger to top off your lanterns between uses.
+Some lanterns even incorporate a charging system into the light itself, such as a solar panel or hand crank.

-It is good to note that lanterns with rechargeable batteries are becoming more and more commonplace, though it should be remembered that recharging a lantern from dead flat will take considerably longer than just swapping in some fresh AAAs.
+It is good to note that lanterns with rechargeable batteries are becoming increasingly commonplace, though it should be remembered that recharging a lantern from dead flat will take considerably longer than swapping in some fresh AAAs.

 Ease of Use